Ambition Scaling: Moving the Target as Model Capability Increases¶

 | Routine delegate | Pilot metrics (defect rate, intervention rate) match or beat existing routine work | Instrumented baseline from Empirical Baseline |

 The practice, from Anthropic's PM playbook: "deliberately ask [the model] to do things you think are too hard.
 When they succeed, that's a signal the product needs to catch up" (Wu, 2026).
-Side quests and short-cycle pilots cost an afternoon; holding a multi-quarter plan on stale assumptions costs more.
+Side quests and short-cycle pilots cost an afternoon.
+Holding a multi-quarter plan on stale assumptions costs more.

-Progressive Autonomy governs the autonomy level at which a task runs; ambition scaling governs task scope at a given level.
+Progressive Autonomy governs the autonomy level at which a task runs.
+Ambition scaling governs task scope at a given level.
 The dials move independently.

-- Mature, high-context codebases with weak harness.
+- Mature, high-context codebases with a weak harness.
 A randomized trial of experienced open-source developers on complex tasks in their own repos found they were 19% slower with AI, while reporting they felt faster (METR, 2025).
 Ambition scaling amplifies this penalty.

 - Domains where the last 20% is where risk lives.
-The "80% problem" — agents produce 80% of the code, but the remaining 20% requires deep context, architecture, and trade-off judgement (Osmani, 2026).
+The "80% problem": agents produce 80% of the code, but the remaining 20% needs deep context, architecture, and trade-off judgment (Osmani, 2026).
 Security, payments, regulated finance, and medical domains concentrate asymmetric downside in that last 20%.

 Example¶

-A backend team on Claude Opus 4.5 routinely delegates focused bug fixes and small features (~30-minute tasks, 4.2% defect escape rate).
-Opus 4.6 ships with METR reporting a 12-hour task horizon.
+A backend team on Claude Opus 4.5 routinely delegates focused bug fixes and small features (30-minute tasks, 4.2% defect escape rate).
+Opus 4.6 ships, with METR reporting a 12-hour task horizon.

 Ambition-scaling response (applied):

 - Task audit, week 1.
 The lead re-sorts the backlog.
-"Never delegate" items like a multi-service refactor move to "trial delegate" based on METR data plus Cursor's published case studies.
+"Never delegate" items like a multi-service refactor move to "trial delegate", based on METR data plus Cursor's published case studies.
 "Trial delegate" items like end-to-end feature implementations move to "routine delegate".

 - Promotion, week 7.
 Multi-service refactors move to routine delegate.
 The team publishes the new boundary internally so other leads can trust the calibration.